 International Health Systems Program – An interdisciplinary program which supports research, training and technical assistance on economics, politics, organizational and financing issues of health systems and health reform, including decentralization of health systems, public/private mix, political and policy analysis of reform processes, and institutional and governance reforms.
-Currently responsible for Harvard School of Public Health activities in Albertina Sisula Executive Leadership Program in Health which provides executive training, policy analysis and research in collaboration with the University of Fort Hare, University of Pretoria and the Department of Health in South Africa.
+Projects for USAID, World Bank and other donors are developed and implemented through this program.
+Until recently it was responsible for Harvard School of Public Health activities in Albertina Sisula Executive Leadership Program in Health which helped develop a sustainable capacity for executive training, policy analysis and research at the University of Fort Hare, University of Pretoria and the Department of Health in South Africa.

 Bossert T. “Decentralization of Health Systems: Challenges and Global Issues of the Twenty-First Century” Chapter 12 in Krishna Regmi, ed.
 Decentralizing Health Services (Springer, 2014)